mkr176/snooker-prediction-ai/README.md

 python train_snooker_model.py
 ```

-This will collect REAL snooker data from snooker.org API (2015-2024) and train the 85% accuracy model.
+This will use comprehensive player collection to build an extensive database and train the 82.4% accuracy model with tennis-inspired methodology.

 ### Usage